This is a fun, unique book that goes deep into the great mysteries of knowing—and makes it enjoyable.

-Now, in The Grand Delusion, Hagen drills deeper, into the most basic assumptions, strengths, and limitations of religion and belief, philosophy and inquiry, science and technology.
-In doing so, he shines new light on the question Why is there Something rather than Nothing?—and shines this light from an entirely unexpected (and largely unexplored) direction.
+In The Grand Delusion, bestselling author Steve Hagen drills deeply into the most basic assumptions, strengths, and limitations of religion and belief, philosophy and inquiry, science and technology.
+In doing so, he shines new light on the great existential questions—Why is there Something rather than Nothing?
+What does it mean to exist?
+What is consciousness?
+What is the nature of truth?—and does so from an entirely unexpected direction.

-Ultimately, this book reveals how all of these fundamental questions—and many, many more—stem from a single error, a single unwarranted belief, a single Grand Delusion.
+Ultimately, this book reveals how all of our fundamental questions stem from a single error, a single unwarranted belief—a single Grand Delusion.

 Steve Hagen has been an instructor in religion at St. Olaf College and a science researcher for the University of Minnesota and the State of Alaska.
 In 1979 he was ordained a Zen priest, and in 1989 he received formal endorsement to teach.
 He has, however, no formal ties to any Zen or Buddhist hierarchy.
 In 1997, he founded Dharma Field Meditation and Learning Center in Minneapolis, where he continues to serve as head teacher.
 He is the author of the bestselling Buddhism Plain and Simple and several other popular books on religion, science, and philosophy.

 “I love Steve Hagen’s books!
 He manages to write about the most abstruse truths and make them sound as sensible and as straightforward as baseball scores—how does he do it?
 This book—which is so much fun to read and is full of scientific as well as everyday examples—is written in the form of a dialog between Steve and ‘Anyone’ (you and I) in which everything Anyone thinks makes sense doesn’t.
 By the time Anyone gets to the end, Anyone agrees.
 This is a wonderful book.”

 – Norman Fischer, poet, Zen priest, and author of The World Could Be Otherwise and On a Train at Night